Before we learn Embedded System, lets learn:

 - Embedded systems offer very limited resources for memory.

 - It doesn’t offer any technological improvement.

 - It is difficult to backup of embedded files.

 - A system is an arrangement where all its component assembles work according to the specific define rules.

-- An embedded system is a combination of computer software and hardware which is either fixed in capability or programmable.
+- Embedded System definition : Embedded systems meaning a combination of computer software and hardware which is either fixed in capability or programmable.

 - Example of embedded systems is laser printer which manage various aspect of the printing.